svalenti/Keck_observations/20240306_lris/logofthenight.md

 # Observation Log 20231211

-* Conditions: fog at the beginning of the night
+* Conditions: fog at the beginning of the night.
+Night was called near 1am PST.
 * Seeing:
 * SA: Percy
 * OA: Tony